 a world context they represent only a trickle in the river of trade.
 And so it is important that the present round of trade talks under the auspices of the World Trade Organisation (WTO) reach a successful conclusion.

 However, this should not be allowed to happen as trade, as we have seen, is vital in challenging and defeating poverty.
 A new deadline should be set and if there is no progress by that date then in order to break the deadlock, just1WORLD offers this constructive solution - ALL rich countries would have to reduce all subsidies/ tariffs/ non-tariffs but only by 10% per annum.
 This would have a double beneficial effect - it would give producers in rich countries time to adjust and it would mean that all trade support by rich countries would be eliminated in 10 years ensuring that there would be no more need for any more rounds of world trade talks.
 Developing countries would be expected to do the same.

 This may be a rational way forward but you can just imagine the furore - US farmers would scream about losing their traditional livelihoods, President Macron would might not be too happy at the thought of French farmers having now to compete to sell their produce with the beginning of the end of the CAP and the Japanese government would protest that Chinese rice imports would overwhelm domestic producers.
-However, the important outcome would be that world trade in general and developing countries in particular would be given a tremendous boost.
+However, the important outcome would be that world trade in general, and developing countries in particular, would be given a tremendous boost.
 At the same time in rich countries taxpayers would benefit from the elimination of subsidies, consumers would have more money to spend thanks to cheaper food and EU auditors might finally get to grips with the EU accounts!